MicrosoftDocs/azure-docs/articles/virtual-machines/virtual-machines-linux-change-vm-size.md

 # Resize a Linux VM with the Azure CLI 2.0

 After you provision a virtual machine (VM), you can scale the VM up or down by changing the [VM size][vm-sizes].
 In some cases, you must deallocate the VM first.
 You need to deallocate the VM if the desired size is not available on the hardware cluster that is hosting the VM.

-This article details how to resize a Linux VM with the Azure CLI 2.0.
-You can also perform these steps with the [Azure CLI 1.0](virtual-machines-linux-change-vm-size-nodejs.md?toc=%2fazure%2fvirtual-machines%2flinux%2ftoc.json).
+## CLI versions to complete the task
+You can complete the task using one of the following CLI versions:

+- [Azure CLI 1.0](#resize-a-linux-vm) – our CLI for the classic and resource management deployment models (this article)
+- [Azure CLI 2.0](virtual-machines-linux-change-vm-size.md?toc=%2fazure%2fvirtual-machines%2flinux%2ftoc.json) - our next generation CLI for the resource management deployment model

 To resize a VM, you need the latest [Azure CLI 2.0](/cli/azure/install-az-cli2) installed and logged in to an Azure account using [az login](/cli/azure/#login).